Sajadaliismail/gatekeeper/readme.md

 - **POST /login**: Login a user and return a JWT token.
 - **POST /signup**: Register a new user.
 - **GET /**: Access for all users.
-- **POST /delete-user**: For Admins and Users to delete a user.
+- **DELETE /delete-user**: For Admins and Users to delete a user.
-- **POST /change-status**: For Admins and Moderators to change the ban status of a user.
+- **PATCH /change-status**: For Admins and Moderators to change the ban status of a user.
-- **POST /edit-user**: For Users to edit their own data.
+- **PATCH /edit-user**: For Users to edit their own data.
-- **POST /change-role**: For Admins to change a user's role.
+- **PATCH /change-role**: For Admins to change a user's role.

 ### How to Run the Application